codechangers/codecontest.org/_docs/tutorials/runHero.md

 ## 7. Set up the login/How to Play screen & nametags

-To do this we will go into our `room.js` file and in the create function we will delete the `g.connect()` function and we’re going to write a `useLoginScreen` function in its place using the `connect` function as our callback.
+To do this we will go into our `room.js` file and in the create _function_ we will delete the `g.connect()` _function_ and we’re going to write a `useLoginScreen` _function_ in its place using the `connect` _function_ as our callback.
 ```javascript
 g.useLoginScreen((name) => g.connect({ name }), 'RunHero', 'Username', 'Start!');
 ```
 You can change the text to whatever you’d like your login screen to say on it when someone comes on to your game.
-Then, underneath the useLoginScreen function that we just wrote, we’re going to write a `useHowToScreen` function.
+Then, underneath the useLoginScreen _function_ that we just wrote, we’re going to write a `useHowToScreen` _function_.

 ```javascript
 g.useHowToScreen("How to play", { w: 'Move Up', a: 'move left', s: 'move down', d: 'move right', downArrow: "move down", upArrow: "move up", leftArrow: 'move left', rightArrow: 'move right' }, { Artwork: "Alex Klein", Functionality: "Alex Klein" })
 ```
 Make sure to change the information to match your game and the members on your team.
-Now, to set up a nametag we will go into our `room.js` file and add an `attachTo` function under in our `onJoin` function right after our `createACharacter` function.
+Now, to set up a nametag we will go into our `room.js` file and add an `attachTo` _function_ under in our `onJoin` _function_ right after our `createACharacter` _function_.

 ```javascript
 g.attachTo('players', client.sessionId, {